-Vitamin D is an essential hormone necessary for formation, growth and health of bones.
+Vitamin D is an essential hormone necessary for formation, growth and health of the [approximately] 210 bones in our body.
 Vitamin D deficiency has been linked to increased risk for some common diseases.
 It’s also required for good immune function and normal calcium uptake.

 Why Test Vitamin D?

-Vitamin D deficiency is fairly common, and usually nothing that can’t be corrected with some simple changes to diet or lifestyle.
-Seriously low Vitamin D, or worse, Vitamin D proficiency, which is when Vitamin D levels are too high, are both more serious and should be investigated with the help of suitably qualified healthcare professionals.
+Vitamin D deficiency is fairly common and usually nothing that can’t be corrected with some simple changes to diet or lifestyle.
+Very low Vitamin D, or worse, Vitamin D proficiency (excess), are both more serious and should be investigated with the help of suitably qualified healthcare professionals.

 About this test